Best folk- and fairy tales for Chinese Valentine’s Day and lovers in long distance relationsships

 Immortals at the magpie bridge

-This ancient Chinese poem goes by various translations, most of them refer to the two protagonists, Niulang, the cowsherd and Zhinü, the seventh daughter of a goddess and the Jade Emperor.
 When Zhinü escapes her boring palace, she meets Niulang.
 The young couple falls in love and gets married.
 Soon their marriage is discovered by the goddess (or in some interpretations by the Jade Emporer).
-The goddess throughs her hairpin in the air and creates a river of stars that the lovers can not cross.
+The goddess throws her hairpin in the air and creates a river of stars that the lovers can not cross.
 Only once a year, on the seventh day of the seventh month of the lunar calendar all the magpies in the world gather to form a bridge to let the lovers cross.

 You can find this and a couple more romantic Chinese tales here.
 Or if you would rather watch it as a video, let me refer you to this short clip reciting the poem and explaining it’s meaning.